 - Sliced Banana

-First, blend the shredded coconut with water until the coconut is completely ground down.
-Option to strain out the coconut water using a fine mesh sieve.
-You can leave in the coconut meat for added fibre, though the consistency of the smoothie bowl will not be as smooth.
+- First, blend the shredded coconut with water until the coconut is completely ground down.
+Option to strain out the coconut milk using a fine mesh sieve.
+You can leave in the coconut flesh for added fibre, though the consistency of the smoothie bowl will not be as smooth.

-Add the coconut milk back into the blender with the rest of the smoothie bowl ingredients.
+- Add the coconut milk back into the blender (or the coconut milk with the coconut flesh if not straining), along with the rest of the smoothie bowl ingredients.
 Blend until smooth.
 I use my Vitamix and use the tamper to make sure everything is well incorporated.

-Help stabilise blood sugars: Add 1 avocado (preferably frozen), the healthy fats will dampen any sugar spikes from the banana.
+Blood sugar stabilizing: Add 1 avocado (preferably frozen); the healthy fats will dampen any sugar spikes from the banana.

 References for Turmeric Golden Milk Smoothie Bowl